mbourgey/EBI_cancer_workshop_visualization/README.md

 There are a milion ways to do this, we will try one.

-First, as we did with MuSiC we need to figure out what parts of the genome are callable accross all the samples.
+First, we need to figure out what parts of the genome are callable accross all the samples.
 To do this we will use a GATK tool called CallableLoci

 ``` {.bash}